dnulnets/consent/README.md

 From a user perspective:
 - As a user I would like to know which consents I have been offered, are withdrawn, accepted, denied or defered.
 - As a user I would like to be able to deny or accept a consent at any time.
+- As a user I expect that if a consent gets updated the system adds that consent to my consent file as a new offer.

 ## What does this prototype contains